Self-Dual $\nu=1$ Bosonic Quantum Hall State in Mixed Dimensional QED: Modular Invariance

-We have defined the mixed-dimension QED so that the gauge field propagates on both sides of the (2+1)D brane.
-In Ref.~\cite{PhysRevB.96.075127} we have compared this picture with the alternative picture often used in the literature (for example, in Ref.~\cite{SEIBERG2016395}), where the brane is the boundary of space and the bulk fields propagate only on one side it.
-There we see that the self dual structure is also evident in the latter model, in which fermion and boson self dual coupling are $g_{\mathrm f}^2 = 4\pi$ and $g_{\mathrm b}^2 = 2\pi$, respectively.
+We have defined the mixed-dimensional QED so that the gauge field propagates on both sides of the (2+1)D brane.
+In Ref.~\cite{PhysRevB.96.075127} we compared this picture with the alternative picture often used in the literature (for example, in Ref.~\cite{SEIBERG2016395}), where the brane is the boundary of space and the bulk fields propagate only on one side of it.
+There we see that the self-dual structure is also evident in the latter model, in which fermion and boson self-dual couplings are $g_{\mathrm f}^2 = 4\pi$ and $g_{\mathrm b}^2 = 2\pi$, respectively.

-Let us argue the fermionic self dual point $g_{\mathrm f}^2 = 4\pi$ is equivalent to $g_{\mathrm b}^2 = 2\pi$ from this perspective.
-More concretely, we consider a bulk electromagnetic action with complex coupling constant $\tau$ with a boundary matter minimally coupled to the the bulk field.
-The BF coupling term $a\, d A$ and Chern-Simons term $A\, d A$ are regarded as the results of $\mathsf S$ and $\mathsf T$.
-The action of deforming action, via Gaussian integral, is rephrased in terms of mapping coupling constants via \cite{1126-6708-1999-04-021, Witten:2003ya}
+Let us argue that the fermionic self-dual point $g_{\mathrm f}^2 = 4\pi$ is equivalent to $g_{\mathrm b}^2 = 2\pi$ from this perspective.
+More concretely, we consider a bulk electromagnetic action with complex coupling constant $\tau$ with a boundary matter minimally coupled to the bulk field.
+The mixed Chern-Simons term $a\, d A$ and Chern-Simons term $A\, d A$ are regarded as the results of $\mathsf S$ and $\mathsf T$.
+The action of deforming action, via a Gaussian integral, is rephrased in terms of mapping coupling constants via \cite{1126-6708-1999-04-021, Witten:2003ya}

-Denoting the bulk action as $I_{\mathcal M}[\tau]$ and the boundary minimally coupled matter action as $I_{\mathrm{b/f}}[\cdots]$.
-As a warm up, we may recall the fermionic self dual theories can be stated concisely as
+We denote the bulk action as $I_{\mathcal M}[\tau]$ and the boundary minimally coupled matter action as $I_{\mathrm{b/f}}[\cdots]$.
+As a warm-up, we may recall the fermionic self dual theories can be stated concisely as

 with